vnmtwo/AreaCalculator/README.md

 Also, you can combine several formulas into one by separating them with a comma. f.e.
 [A]+[B], [A]+[C] returns [A+B, A+C]
 The results of the calculation will be returned in the corresponding elements of the output array.

+## Add custom formula by implementing ICalculateArea

+You may add custom calculator by class that implements the ICalculateArea interface.

+1. Create class that implements ICalculateArea interface.
+2. Add variables as fields with **`FormulaFieldAttribute`**.
+Best pratice is use one capital letter for variable.
+3. Assign elemens of args array to your fields in `CalculateArea` method.
+4. Write your calculator code in `CalculateArea` method.
+5. Return double[] with your calculation results.
+6. Use `AddFormula(string formulaName, ICalculateArea calculator)` to add instance of your class as formula.
+7. Call Calculate(string formulaName, double[] args)

+Example of ICalculateArea implementation:

+        namespace AreaCalculator
+        {
+            public class QuadAreaCalculator : ICalculateArea
+            {
+                [FormulaField]
+                public double a;

+                [FormulaField]
+                public double b;

+                public double[] CalculateArea(double[] args)
+                {
+                    a = args[0];
+                    b = args[1];

+                    return new[] { a * b };
+                }
+            }
+        }

 ## Available  builtin constants